openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

 wget -O - https://download.openlookeng.io/install.sh|bash
 ```

-Normally, you don\'t need to do any thing, except for the installation to complete.
+Normally, you can complete the installation.
 It will automatically start the service.

 Execute below command to stop openLooKeng service.: